Scaffolds are temporary structures that are commonly used on the outside of buildings and construction sites to build, repair or clean buildings.

-Serious and even fatal injuries occur when these scaffolds are not properly inspected or installed.
-Construction workers can easily fall from these structures if they are not properly supported.
-The Regulations set out by the Occupational Safety and Health Administration are designed to prevent or minimize the risk of a scaffolding accident.
+Serious, even fatal injuries occur when these scaffolds are not properly inspected or installed.
+Construction workers on scaffoldings face daily risks of easily falling from these structures if they are not properly supported.
+Regulations set out by the Occupational Safety and Health Administration are designed to prevent or minimize the risk of a scaffolding accident.

 New York Requirements according to OSHA (Occupational Safety and Health Administration):